Kjili/boardgame-quickrules/root.rst

   | - if suits tie for outcast, the current outcast stays outcast and becomes hated
   | - once you discard your Lost Souls to the discard pile, the Dominance cards become available
 Strategy:
+  | you have a lot of constraints on what you can do: slow and annoy your opponents, you're slow to win
   | cards are your power, keep a large hand, consider having at least 5 in your hand before you spend any
   | have different suits in your hand to stay flexible
-  | start building gardens and scoring early on (score them fast) and make sure to not fall behind, try to score every turn
+  | start building gardens and scoring early on to not fall behind but do not draw too much attention
+  | try to score every turn
   | defend your gardens
   | build 2-3 gardens of each suit (you can already get far with two stable gardens of two factions each)
   | focus your gardens, i.e. try to build two in one clearing
   | craft cards that give you cards and/or more actions
+  | you rule every clearing with a garden, use this to disrupt other player's movements and ruling
-  | spread quickly and hamper other player's movements to get players to fight you, so you get acolytes by the dead defenders
+  | get players to fight you, so you get acolytes by the dead defenders
+  | use sanctify only for key buildings, maximizing damage or rule disruption
+  | aim for hated outcast as much as possible
   | promise players to not convert their pieces if they discard to your benefit
-  | use sanctify only for key buildings, maximizing damage
-  | aim for hated outcast as much as possible
+  | manage your cards for actions and your discards (for few players) for outcast actions
   | craft cards for points in late game
-  | manage your cards for actions and your discards (for few players) for outcast actions
+  | try to use conspiracies with hated outcast
+  | favor cards: with some planning ahead, you can craft a favor card comparatively easily
-  | dominance is a viable option for you
+  | dominance cards: dominance is a viable option for you
-  | use conspiracies (only) with hated outcast
-  | slow and annoy your opponents, you're slow to win
 Strategy Against:
   | discard to prevent hated outcasts
   | strike undefended gardens